 How can I learn the game?

-Upcoming Pickleball 101 sessions for the summer of 2023:
+Upcoming Pickleball 101 sessions for the Fall / Winter of 2023:

 Pickleball is a great game to play for people of all ages who possess good athletic abilities.
 While using a paddle and a ball, its resemblance to other racket sports like tennis, ping pong, badminton and racket ball stops there.
 The court is a different size, the net is a different height, the ball is constructed differently than all of the other balls of the games we have all played and the rules are unique to the sport.
 The video to the right begins to give a good view of "America's Fastest Growing Sport."